Kansas City Metro • Inspection-only GPR

 What is Ground Penetrating Radar (GPR)?

-GPR is a non-destructive scanning method used to identify buried utilities, embedded objects, and subsurface changes before drilling, coring, cutting, digging, or buying property.
+GPR is a non-destructive scanning method used to identify likely buried utilities, embedded objects, reinforcement patterns, and subsurface changes before drilling, coring, cutting, digging, or buying property.

 Do I still need to call 811?